 Whatever they're in arrears on, we'll pay it.

-Get them back to square one, they don't have to lose their house.
+They don't have to lose their house.

-Then after that, we're going to come up with a stimulus package that is going to make sure we wipe out every bit of debt that every American has wrung up on his visa or MasterCard.
+Then after that, we're going to come up with a stimulus package that is going to make sure we wipe out every bit of debt that every American has run up on his visa or MasterCard.

-Unless you take the easy payment plan, which is not offered to too many people.
+You've got to pay it all off in 30 days, unless you take the easy payment plan, which is not offered to too many people.

-But you uh so, in the case of these poor people that we've read about in Los Angeles, making a hundred thousand dollars a year and have to take public transportation to the job scooping ice cream at the local Scoopy dip.
+But you, so in the case of these poor people that we've read about in Los Angeles making $100,000 a year and have to take public transportation to the job scooping ice cream at the local Scoopy Dip, $40,000 of credit card debt.

-That's just on America.
+That's just un-American.

-We can't have well wipe that out.
+We can't have, well, wipe that out.

 Wipe out everybody's credit card debt.